-Refer to the undergraduate catalog study abroad section or call the department at (301) 447-5322 for details on study abroad programs.
+Refer to the undergraduate study abroad webpage or call the department at (301) 447-5322 for details on study abroad programs.

 The department offers a Secondary Teacher Certification program in French, German, Latin and Spanish.
 Students complete the requirements in their chosen language major and the designated education courses.
 This program is subject to the approval of the Maryland State Department of Education.